Menu

 -

 Contrarily, wrongful death lawsuits are quite common and unfortunately occur in this city.
-A Cleveland wrongful death lawyer Mishkind Kulwicki Law Co., L.P.A. assists in many wrongful death cases.
+Our Cleveland wrongful death lawyer assists in many wrongful death cases.
 Some of those cases include hazing, car accidents, and medical malpractice.
 Hazing is defined as the initiation process where a new member of a fraternity or sorority has to prove whether they are worthy of joining the group.
 Throughout the hazing process, the new member must comply with the group’s instructions and demands.
 These may include mundane tasks, small pranks, and at times dangerous and deadly acts.
 If the victim passes away due to injuries sustained in a car accident, there would be grounds for a wrongful death claim by the defendant’s negligence.
-Medical Malpractice may be grounds for filing a wrongful death lawsuit if the doctor fails to provide the level of care needed, or correctly diagnose a fatal condition.
+Medical malpractice may be grounds for filing a wrongful death lawsuit if the doctor fails to provide the level of care needed, or correctly diagnose a fatal condition.

 5 MYTHS REGARDING WRONGFUL DEATHS INFOGRAPHIC

-If you or a loved one needs more information regarding wrongful death lawsuits, reach out to a Cleveland wrongful death lawyer Mishkind Kulwicki Law Co., L.P.A. who is willing and able to help!
+If you or a loved one needs more information regarding wrongful death lawsuits, reach out to our Cleveland wrongful death lawyer who is willing and able to help!

 Cleveland Wrongful Death Statistics